ClementCI/portfolio/README.md

-The `vision` folder contains projects focused on classical computer vision techniques, emphasizing image analysis through filtering, edge detection, geometric modeling, and 3D reconstruction.
-Each project demonstrates foundational methods used in low- and mid-level vision, combining theoretical insight with practical experimentation.
-From frequency-domain processing and multiscale edge detection to feature-based matching and geometric transformations, the implementations offer a comprehensive view of early visual pipelines.
+The `vision` folder presents a progression from classical computer vision techniques to modern deep learning approaches.
+The projects emphasize understanding how visual information can be extracted, represented, and interpreted, from low-level image transformations and feature detection to high-level learning with convolutional networks.
+Together, they highlight key principles in spatial filtering, geometric reasoning, and data-driven feature learning, illustrating how these methods contribute to robust visual perception systems.

 ---

 ### Filtering Operations